 Working to Right Wrongs

-Stephen A. Teller and his colleagues at Teller & Associates, PLLC, are proud to have worked with their whistleblowing client in bringing LTWSI to justice.
+As an experiened whistleblower attorney, I am proud to have worked with my whistleblowing client in bringing LTWSI to justice.
 However, there are and will always be many individuals and companies who make a business out of committing fraud against governments.
-If you possess knowledge of fraudulent actions, call our Seattle whistle blower attorneys today at (206) 324-8969.
-It’s our job to help you make things right.
+If you possess knowledge of fraudulent actions, call my office today to schedule a free consultation with an experienced Seattle whistle blower attorney.